hlud6646/storeSimul3/README.md

 - App frameworks in Java, Python etc.
 - Database toolkits in the same;
 - Containerisation.

-Each part of the store is managed in a different language, but confronts similar tasks.
-These are
-- IO;
-- Database connectivity;
-- Logging;
-- Statistics;
-- Data-faking.

 ## Components
 These are the components of the simulation that are currently running.